Erriez/UEDX48270043E-ESP32-4.3inch-Touch-Display/README.md

 [CH340C](datasheet//C84681_USB%20Conversion%20chip_CH340C_specification_WJ1187874.PDF)

-## firmware download
+## Firmware download

-1. Open the project file "tools" and locate the ESP32 burning tool.
-Open it.
+TODO: This section is outdated:

 2. Select the correct burning chip and burning method, then click "OK."
 As shown in the picture, follow steps 1->2->3->4->5 to burn the program.
 If the burning is not successful, press and hold the "BOOT-0" button and then download and burn again.